Justin-Sniesak/Kubernetes-GCP-Terraform-Enterprise-Operations/README.md

   ![Pod1-2](Pods/Pod1-2.jpg)
 - 2025-08-16 Create the manifest then validate both spacing and contents are correct.
   ![Pod1-3](Pods/Pod1-3.jpg)
-- 2025-08-16 TROUBLESHOOTING: Pod not starting due to acrash loop.
+- 2025-08-16 TROUBLESHOOTING: Pod not starting due to a crash loop.
   ![Pod1-4](Pods/Pod1-4.jpg)
-- 2025-08-16 TROUBLESHOOTING: tHE wrong image is defined in the pod manifest.
+- 2025-08-16 TROUBLESHOOTING: The wrong image is defined in the pod manifest.
   ![Pod1-5](Pods/Pod1-5.jpg)
 - 2025-08-16 TROUBLESHOOTING: The incorrect image version is defined in the pod manifest.
   ![Pod1-6](Pods/Pod1-6.jpg)
-- 2025-08-16 Describe running pods and review applicable details, speficially start process for all three.
+- 2025-08-16 Describe running pods and review applicable details, specifically start process for all three.
   ![Pod1-7](Pods/Pod1-7.jpg)
 - 2025-08-16 Create a manifest for all three pods, start them, validate 3/3 are now running on the node.
   ![Pod1-8](Pods/Pod1-8.jpg)